Behodler/limbo/documentation/MonetaryPolicy.md

 W > D
 $$

-So let L, the Limbo Gap be,
+So let L, the Limbo Gap, be

 $$
 L = W - D
 $$

-The Limbo gap represents the degree to which newly minted SCX is able to redeem more than it *should*.
+The Limbo Gap represents the degree to which newly minted SCX is able to redeem more than it *should*.
 Since W is the value of what SCX can redeem and D is the value added to produce that SCX, if L is positive, it means we're able to steal value from Behodler by minting Scarcity.

 Limbo exists to close the Limbo Gap for a newly listed token.
 By listing a new token with L = 0, no one can mint SCX and then immediately redeem more value than they added in the first place.

 Suppose that Behodler is back to equilibrium and let's deposit too much X to lower the price of X below the market price.
 Let X be Dai in this case to simplify and assume that Dai is worth $1.
 And let's deposit D units of Dai.
 Because of slippage in SCX (curvature of SCX minting),

 $$
-D<W
+D>W
 $$

 If the price on Behodler falls out of alignment with the market and an external AMM such as Uniswap has huge liquidity, someone may want to mint SCX with DAI in order to redeem ETH.
 Doing so would run up against SCX slippage.